lin-wlx/linxuanwang.github.io/content/cv/_index.md

 # Education

-**MSc in Statistical Science (offer received)**
+**MSc in Statistical Science**
-*University of Oxford, 2025–2026*
+*University of Oxford, Oct 2025 –*
+- Selected optional courses: *advanced statistical machine learning*, *advanced simulation methods*, *graphical models* and *algorithmic foundations of learning*

 **BSc in Mathematics and Economics**
-*London School of Economics and Political Science, 2021–2025 (First Class Honours expected)*
+*London School of Economics and Political Science, 2021–2025 (First Class Honours)*
+- Ranked first in the year in [econometric time series and regression](https://www.lse.ac.uk/resources/calendar2025-2026/courseGuides/EC/2025_EC337.htm) with failure rate 50%
 ---

 # Research Experience

-**Polynomial-Time Approximation of Minimum Spanning Trees: Time Complexity of Simulated Annealing and Metropolis–Hastings Algorithm**
+**Computational problem of minimum spanning trees using Simulated Annealing and Metropolis–Hastings Algorithm**
 *LSE BSc Dissertation in Mathematics, Sep 2024 - May 2025*
-- Research focused on performances of probabilistic random search algorithms Simulated Annealing (SA) and Metropolis Algorithm (MA) for solving the Minimum Spanning Tree (MST) problem in combinatorial optimisation
+- Research focused on performances of probabilistic random search algorithms Simulated Annealing (SA) and Metropolis Algorithm (MA) for solving the minimum spanning tree (MST) problem in combinatorial optimisation
 - Provided full proof that:
   - MA is unsuccessful on certain MST instances for arbitrary fixed temperature
   - SA with a geometric cooling schedule solves these instances in polynomial time with high probability